pmlmodelling/oceanVal/docs/source/installing.rst

 A short example
 -------------------

-If you want to quickly understand what oceanVal can do, you can run the following example in a Python script or Jupyter notebook:
+If you want to quickly understand what oceanVal can do, you can run the following example in a Python script or Jupyter notebook.
+It should take a couple of minutes to run.

 .. code:: ipython3